gicappa/personal/merlino/README.md

 # Merlino
 Merlino is a gem that will help rails developer in developing a wizard.
 Merlino's main features are:

-* change model is not needed: you can add Merlino's capabilities adding object (decorators) following the OCP aim
+* is not needed a change in the model: you can add Merlino's capabilities adding object (decorators) following the OCP aim
 * add a validation of the model specific to steps
 * multiple model wizard with a final save
 * supports back and next button